santacsj/basicassembler64/README.md

 : offset by n

 `>`, `<`
-: hi/lo byte, can preceed any of the above, has the lowest precedence
+: hi/lo byte, can preceed any of the above or just a number n, has the lowest precedence

 `expr`
 : an expression is any combination of the above 3 or just a number n